jbarozet/papers/csr1000v-kvm/09-instantiate-vedgecloud.md

 ![vedgecloud-02](../csr1000v-openstack/img/vedgecloud-02.png)

-For KVM select Cloud-Init.
+For KVM and Openstack select Cloud-Init.
 (VMWare uses Encoded String).
 Then click OK.

 You can either download the file and SCP it across to the host server, or copy and paste the contents via a terminal to the server.
 Use the method you are most comfortable with.
 That gives you the bootstrap config that you can apply when you instantiate the VM:

 ![vedgecloud-03](../csr1000v-openstack/img/vedgecloud-03.png)

+vManage will generate a cloud-init file that contains the cloud-config and cloud-boothook parts.
+This file is MIME encoded and can be used to load the VM.

 <br>

-## cloud-init file conversion to ISO
+### cloud-init file conversion to ISO

 On the host server, create and ISO image from the cloud-init file that can be mounted to the vEdge on boot.
 I named the file vedge.cfg and copied it to the working directory.